IntentArchitect/Docs/articles/release-notes/intent-architect-v3.3.md

 _Released 2022/05/13._

+### New features added in 3.3.4
+- Bulk editor for multiple selected elements (i.e. can bulk change `Name`, `Type`, `Value`, `Is Nullable`, `Is Collection` and `Comment` across a set of selected Elements or Associations).

 ### Issues fixed in 3.3.4

 - Fixed: Under certain circumstances, loading of packages in Designers would take a very long time.
 - Fixed: When copying and pasting multiple elements at once, references to other copied elements would still point to the copied element rather than the new copies of them.
+This applies to Elements, Associations and their applied Stereotypes.
+- Fixed: API metadata changes (e.g. `setMetadata("<key>", "<value>")` in a macro / script) not changing with undo/redo.

 ## Version 3.3.3